GersonTimbe/Jet-Engine-Combustion-Process_PYTHON/README.md

 # Jet-Engine-Combustion-Process-Simulation (PYTHON)
 <p align ="justify>"
-This project simulates the combustion process in a combustion chamber of a Jet-engine using conservation laws, chemical kinetics and the Crank-Nicolson numerical method.
+This project simulates the combustion process in a combustion chamber of a Jet-engine using conservation laws, chemical kinetics and the Crank-Nicolson numerical method.</p>

 **Goal:** Solve the 2D coupled system of partial diferential equations (mass, energy and species conservation equations) to describe temperature and chemical species variations during the injection and combustion process.